-Kathleen Kerwin, M.S.Program Associate848email@example.comKathleen Kerwin, M.S., received an undergraduate degree in Ecology, Evolution and Natural Resources from Rutgers University in 2012, and a master's degree in Ecology and Evolution in 2014.
-She has a strong background in wildlife monitoring and management, with project experience throughout the United States.
-Ms. Kerwin joined the Wildlife Conservation and Management Program in 2015.
-Her responsibilities include development and delivery of extension and education programming, program management, and delivery of extension services.
+Kathleen Kerwin, M.S.Program Associate848-932-3211 email@example.comKathleen Kerwin, M.S., received her B.S. and M.S. in Ecology, Evolution and Natural Resources from Rutgers University in 2012 and 2014 respectively.
+She has a strong background in wildlife monitoring and management with project experience throughout the United States.
+Kathleen joined the Wildlife Conservation and Management Program in 2015, and her responsibilities include program management, development of educational programs, and delivery of extension services.

-Bobby KwaitProgram Assistant848email@example.comRobert Kwait is a Ph.D student in the department of Ecology, Evolution, and Natural Resources at Rutgers University.
+Bobby KwaitProgram Assistant848-932-1586 firstname.lastname@example.orgRobert Kwait is a Ph.D. candidate in the department of Ecology, Evolution, and Natural Resources at Rutgers University.
 He received a B.S. in Biology from Temple University in 2015.
-During that time he worked in labs with focuses in Marine Community Ecology and Zebra fish Molecular Biology.
-He has a diverse work history including background as a wildlife control technician and an EMT.
-During his graduate school studies he will be working on projects related to white-nose syndrome in bats from molecular and ecological perspectives.
+During that time, he worked in labs focused on marine community ecology and Zebrafish molecular biology.
+His diverse work history includes positions as a wildlife control technician and as an EMT.
+His graduate school research will focus on white-nose syndrome in bats from molecular and ecological perspectives.

-Chris CrosbyProgram Assistant848firstname.lastname@example.org Chris Crosby is a Ph.D. student in the Department of Ecology, Evolution, and Natural Resources at Rutgers University.
-Chris earned his B.S. at Stony Brook University in 2019 whilst majoring in Marine Vertebrate Biology.
-Before that, he spent 3 years working around different parts of the Pacific region as a member of the U.S. Army.
-For his research, Chris is focusing on the movements and habitat usage of the carnivores and scavengers that inhabit the New Jersey coastline.
+Chris CrosbyProgram Assistant848-932-1586 email@example.comChris Crosby is a Ph.D. candidate in the Department of Ecology, Evolution, and Natural Resources at Rutgers University.
+Chris earned his B.S. in Marine Vertebrate Biology at Stony Brook University in 2019.
+Prior to receiving his degree, he served in the Pacific region for three years as a member of the U.S. Army.
+Chris' research focuses on the movement and habitat usage of carnivores and scavengers inhabiting the New Jersey coastline.
 Chris assists the Wildlife Conservation and Management Program with invasive species management and habitat restoration implementation.